-Flax growing and linen manufacture was a prominent industry across Northern Ireland but declined in the second half of the 20th century due to the rise in popularity of cotton and easy-care synthetic fibres.
+Flax growing and linen manufacture was a prominent industry across Northern Ireland but declined in the second half of the 20th century due to fibres.
 This flax breaker was manufactured in the 1930s by Kennedy's Foundry, Coleraine, for Ross's (later Turner's) Mill.

 In 1948, Bengers took over a disused potato factory at Coleraine for the production of butter, milk powder, sterilised cream and other products.
 The plant was expanded in 1951, to produce Coleraine Cheddar cheese, before being taken over by Fisons Milk Products in the 1960s.
-The factory was later taken over by Dairy Produce Packers, part of the Kerry Group, and Coleraine Cheddar is still available, although it is no longer made in Coleraine.
+The factory was later taken over by Dairy Produce Packers, part of the Kerry Group, and Coleraine Cheddar is still available, although it is no longer made in Coleraine